DEGIRO review

 Factor DEGIRO Interactive Brokers

-Multi-currency wallet No Yes — hold multiple currencies
+Multi-currency wallet No Yes — hold and invest across currencies

 Savings plans / auto-invest No No (manual only)